-- Have completed the educational requirements and be in the process of accumulating the work experience required to qualify for the certificate of clinical competence. - Have completed the educational requirements and work experience necessary for such certification. - Possess a current certification of clinical competence from the ASHA. - Educational requirements consist of both: - o A Master's or Doctoral degree in audiology. - Successful completion of the national examination in the area for which the ASHA certificate is sought.
+- Have completed the educational requirements and be in the process of accumulating the work experience required to qualify for the certificate of clinical competence. - Have completed the educational requirements and work experience necessary for such certification. - Possess a current certification of clinical competence from the ASHA.

+- o A Master's or Doctoral degree in audiology. - Successful completion of the national examination in the area for which the ASHA certificate is sought.